European Pay Transparency Directive Tracker

 Estonia

-Reporting will apply to approximately 900 organisations (1% of all employers); first reports due in 2027 based on second-half 2026 data.
+No draft transposition law has been published.
+Reporting was previously expected to apply to approximately 900 organisations (1% of all employers); first reports due in 2027 based on second-half 2026 data — both timelines are now uncertain.

 Our local partner